 The less command is used in Linux to view the contents of a file in a terminal.
 This content will be shown on one screen at a time.
 Unlike editors (such as vim, nano, etc.) which are used for editing, the less command is used for presenting the content, scrolling backward and forward, searching patterns, and viewing multiple files.

 less is the preferred command for viewing large files when compared with more and cat.
 This is only because of its enhanced features of navigation tasks.
 When compared to more command, less has more options and navigation shortcuts.

-In this tutorial, we will learn how to use less command in Linux.
-We also cover some of its useful options with examples.
+In this guide, we learn about less command in Linux with examples.

 The following is the basic syntax of less command.

 less [Options] [filename ...]

 - [Options] - Used to change the behavior of less.

 - [Filename] - The name of the file you want to view the contents.
 You can also add multiple filenames.